unrealwork/atsd-use-cases/integrations/socrata/python/README.md

 Creating axibase-collector
 ```

-Tt may take several minutes to download the images and initialize the services.
+Downloading the Docker image and initializing the services can take several minutes.
 Monitor the progress by watching the container logs.

 ```sh
 docker logs -f atsd